New universal operator approximation theorem for encoder-decoder architectures: Perspective from the compact-open topology

-\begin{definition}[\textbf{$k$-sequence}] Let $\X$ be a topological space.
+\begin{definition}[$k$-sequence] Let $\X$ be a topological space.
 A $k$-sequence for $\X$ is a sequence of subsets $\mathfrak{U} = \{U_n: n\in \N\}$ such that $\X\notin \mathfrak{U}$ and for each compact $K\subseteq \X$ there exists some $N\in \N$ such that $K\subseteq U_n$ for all $n\geq N$. \end{definition} Clearly, every $k$-sequence of open sets is also an open $k$-cover.
 We say that an open $k$-cover $\mathfrak{U} = \{U_i: i\in I\}$ contains a $k$-sequence if there is a sequence $(U_{i_n})_{n\in \N}$ in $\mathfrak{U}$ which is a $k$-sequence.
-The following Lemma draws a connection between \ref{thm:dense_Frechet_hemicompact} \ref{thm:dense_Frechet_hemicompact:i} and the property that every open $k$-cover of $\X$ contains a $k$-sequence.
+The following Lemma draws a connection between \Cref{thm:dense_Frechet_hemicompact} \labelcref{thm:dense_Frechet_hemicompact:i} and the property that every open $k$-cover of $\X$ contains a $k$-sequence.
 Note that within the literature, the latter characteristic of the space $\X$ is also sometimes referred to as $\X$ being a $\gamma_k$-set \cite{Osipov2018} or $\X$ fulfilling the $\gamma_\mathfrak{I}\text{-property}$ for the ideal $\mathfrak{I}$ consisting of all compact subsets of $\X$ \cite{Gabriyelyan2020}.
 The idea for the proof is inspired by \cite[Theorem 3.3]{Osipov2018} in which the case $\Y=\R$ was considered. \begin{lemma} Let $\X$ be a metric space and $\Y$ be a normed space which contains some $y_1\neq 0$.
 Assume that every dense subset of $\CC(\X, \Y)$ is sequentially dense (w.r.t. the compact-open topology).
 Then every open $k$-cover of $\X$ contains a $k$-sequence. \end{lemma} \begin{proof} Let $\mathfrak{U}=\{U_i: i\in I\}$ be some open $k$-cover of $\X$.
-We first show that the set

-is dense in $\CC(\X, \Y)$ with respect to the compact-open topology.
-For that, let $K\subset \X$ be compact.
+We first show that is dense in $\CC(\X, \Y)$ with respect to the compact-open topology.
+For that, let $K\subseteq \X$ be compact.
 Since $\mathfrak{U}$ is an open $k$-cover of $\X$, there exists some $i\in I$ such that $K\subseteq U_i$.
 According to Urysohn's lemma, see for example \cite[Chapter 4]{Dugundji_Topologie}, there exists some continuous mapping $p:\X \to [0,1]$ which satisfies